Award-Winning PR | Hair-raising research tackles underrepresentation and wins hearts.

 - The second thing product development research has to do is convey the insight led innovations being considered to customers in a way they will understand and be able to feedback on.
 As Jobs said, customers probably can’t tell us what they want but, they can provide feedback on our ideas and our interpretation of their needs.

 Why work with us?

-At Sapio Research we understand how market research supports innovation.
+At Sapio Research, we understand how market research supports innovation.
 We run co-creation sessions, develop new product propositions based on grounded insight, use price testing to understand commercial viability and are methodology agnostic.
-What makes us different however is that we understand that insight is just part of the product introduction journey - in fact it’s probably just the start of the journey.
+What makes our services different however is that we understand that insight is just part of the product introduction journey – in fact it’s probably just the start of the journey.
 To help ensure our clients make the right decision and where appropriate to take the product to market we use a process called “Design Thinking” that helps to solve complex innovation challenges.
 By drawing on logic, imagination, intuition, and systemic reasoning it enables organisations to develop and take products to market – it makes us different.

-We enjoy product development research so why not give us a call, we like to chat and are very happy to share our experiences.
+We enjoy product development research so why not give us a call.
+We like to chat and are very happy to share our experiences.